AriPal/articles/Readme.md

     })
 }
 ```
 As shown above,  we check if an `error` is returned which can be a message of type `token renewal has failed` or `token does not exist`.
 If the error is present, we can show a sign-in button where the user can try to login again.
-If the error is not present, we can go ahead and get the access token, create an Excel file, and then store it on the user's OneDrive using MS Graph API.
+If the error is not present, we can go ahead and get the access-token, create an Excel file, and then store it on the user's OneDrive using MS Graph API.

-## # Get access token
+## # Get `access_token`

 Once the user is authenticated, the next step is to authorize the user.
 At first, these two words seem synonyms, but must not be mixed.
 Authentication means confirming the user's identity wheres authorization means being allowed to access the domain.
-In other words, to allow a the content page to interact with MS Graph API, for instance, generate an excel file or get user details, the user must authorize it.
-This is done by showing a popup page with a list of permissions the user can consent to or cancel.
+In other words, to allow a the content page to interact with MS Graph API by generating, for instance, generate an excel file or get user details, the user must authorize it.
+This is done by showing a popup page with a list of permissions the user can consent to or deny.

 #### Application or Delegate

-There are two permission types (Application or Delegate), or ways to get an access token.
-If a daemon service wants to send emails on a weekly-basis (user authentication is not required) this is known as Application request.
+There are two permission types (Application or Delegate), or ways to get an access-token.
+If a daemon service wants to send emails on a weekly-basis (user authentication is not required) this is known as Application requests.
 If actions are based on user events (user authentication is required) this is known as Delegate requests.
-Admin can set permissions depending if the requests come from a daemon or user in Azure AD.
+Admins can consent to permissions depending if the requests come from a daemon or an user in Azure AD.

 ```bash